Europol Litigation — CJEU Data Rights Enforcement

 Our CJEU Litigation Process

-- Case assessment: We review all prior correspondence with Europol, EDPS decisions, and any domestic court proceedings to establish the legal basis for CJEU jurisdiction.
+- Step 1 — Case assessment: We review all documentation from Europol, EDPS correspondence, and any prior proceedings to identify the strongest legal arguments and quantify potential damages.

 Our Practice Areas